2024 South African general election: Aftermath

 On 4 June, the ANC released an internal document which advised for a coalition with both the DA and IFP.
 The document also stated that the ANC "should not consider" an alliance with either the EFF or the MK.
 On 5 June, the ANC formally announced that it was seeking to create a national unity government, with spokesperson Mahlengi Bhengu-Motsiri saying that the party had discussions with the DA, the EFF and three other smaller parties, but received no positive response from the MK.
-These discussions, which were still in the early stages, will continue, with the ANC framing them as an attempt to form a government of "national unity" and not just as an option for a formal coalition.
+These discussions, which were still in the early stages, would continue, with the ANC framing them as an attempt to form a government of "national unity" and not just as an option for a formal coalition.
 On 6 June, the MK confirmed that it was engaged in negotiations with the ANC.
 On 12 June, the IFP said that it was willing to join a unity government that included the ANC and the DA.
 On 13 June, the ANC announced that the DA and several other parties had agreed on the "fundamental" principle of forming the national unity government, with a framework to be disclosed on 14 June.
 On 14 June, John Steenhuisen announced that the DA had entered into a coalition agreement with the ANC and provided its support for Ramaphosa's reelection as president.
 The Patriotic Alliance also provided its support.
 This coalition agreement was also confirmed by ANC secretary general Fikile Mbalula, who described it as a "remarkable step."
 The "fundamental" principles of what was to become a grand coalition was set by a written agreement dated 17 June 2024 between ANC and DA, referred to as the Statement of Intent.

 On 6 June, ActionSA announced they would leave the Multi-Party Charter as the party believed some member parties had breached the agreement by considering forming a coalition with the ANC.
 This decision reduced the charter's seat count from 119 to 113 in the 400-seat National Assembly.